Updated January 2014

 - We may use and release your health record to provide material on treatment options.

 - We may call your health plan for pre-approval of a service to determine whether your treatment will be covered.

 People Involved in Your Care or Payment for Your Care

-Unless you object, we may tell a family member, friend, or other person you identify or that we have a reasonablebasis to believe is involved in your medical care, details about you that relate to that person’s involvement in your care.
+GHS health experts may tell a family member, friend, or other person you identify or who is involved in your care or payment for your care details about you that relate to that person’s involvement in your care.
 However, GHS respects your right to choose not to have your information shared.
 When you arrive at a GHS facility, Registration will ask you to complete a form indicating with whom we may share your information (you are not required to designate any individuals).
-If you cannot physically or mentally agree or object to a disclosure, we may supply information asneeded.
-We may also give information to someone who pays for your care.
-Finally, we may share facts withsomeone helping in a disaster relief effort so that family can know of your condition, status, and location.
+If you cannot physically or mentally agree or object to a disclosure, we may supply information where necessary.
+We also may share facts with someone helping in a disaster relief effort so that family can know of your condition, status and location.

 Special Uses and Disclosures of Your Health Record